nicholaszein/new-community-guidelines/.github/templates/elementor-bug-report-form-template-04.md

 To make it easier for the team to understand and resolve your issue, please follow these best practices:

-- ✒️ **Use a clear and descriptive title** <br>A good title helps everyone quickly understand what the issue is about.
+- ✒️ **Use a clear and descriptive title.** <br>A good title helps everyone quickly understand what the issue is about.
 Try to summarize the problem in a few words.

 - 💬 **Describe the issue in detail.** <br>Include as much context as you can.
 What happened?
 When did it start?
 What page or feature does it affect? <br>Feel free to attach screenshots or screen recordings — just drag and drop them into the text field when filling out the form.